-6. Pack their favourite comforter, and a couple more favourite teddies so the cot feels like home.
+6. Pack their favourite comforter when camping with a bay, and a couple more favourite teddies so the cot feels like home.

-5. Consider parking the car in an accessible spot if a quick drive round the block is necessary to calm a crying child or
+5. Consider parking the car in an accessible spot if a quick drive round the block is necessary to calm a crying child.

 6. Toilet blocks usually offer a warmer space and a door to stop the crying travelling if your baby can’t be settled in the middle of the night.

 6. Remember if you choose you site well then most people will have been in your shoes and won’t be worried about a crying baby.
 They don’t cry as loud as you think they do!